the-spyke/undercut/packages/undercut-node-10/README.md

 # @undercut/node-10

 A precompiled CommonJS version of the [undercut](https://github.com/the-spyke/undercut) packages for Node.js 10 LTS and upward.
 Contains `pull`, `push`, and `utils` entries.
-An easy way to try the `undercut` when your project has no build step or you're doing a quick experiment.
+An easy way to try `undercut` when your project has no build step or you're doing a quick experiment.

 ## Quicklinks